 - Chargebacks are $25.

-Intuit could potentially provide you a whole suite of tools depending on what you need for your business.
-It's popular, and you can accept and send payments with the GoPayment tool.
-It's also one of the best solutions if you plan on integrating with QuickBooks, considering it's from the company that made the software.
+Intuit could potentially provide you with a whole suite of tools depending on what you need for your business.
+It's popular, and you can get paid with the QuickBooks tool.
+It's also one of the best solutions if you plan on integrating with QuickBooks for the accounting functionality as well.